Skip to Main Content

 Finding the Right Database

 To find articles at the library, you need to use databases.
 Databases are organized collections of resources (articles, ebooks, music, videos, images, datasets, etc.) that are structured to make the information accessible to users.
-Databases can be interdisciplinary, containing resources on many subjects and fields of study, or they can be subject-specific with resources that are especially useful for particular disciplines.
-Unlike the library catalog, databases are created and maintained by different companies and organizations.
-Because of this, databases do not always look the same or operate similarly.
-Whenever you use a new database, try to take an initial five minutes to explore the database and its features.
-Remember that you can always contact a librarian if you have questions!
+Databases can be interdisciplinary, containing resources on many fields of study, or they can be subject-specific with resources that are especially useful for particular disciplines.
+Unlike the library catalog, databases are maintained by different companies.
+Because of this, databases do not always look and operated the same way.
+When you use a new database, explore the database and its features.
+You can always contact a librarian if you have questions!

 To access the library databases available at McKillop Library, see the A-Z Databases list for an alphabetical listing of over 140 databases available to the Salve community.